A local limit theorem for convergent random walks on relatively hyperbolic groups: Abstract

 \section{Abstract}

 We study random walks on relatively hyperbolic groups whose law is \emph{convergent}, in the sense that the derivative of its Green function is finite at the spectral radius.
 When parabolic subgroups are virtually abelian, we prove that for such a random walk satisfies a local limit theorem of the form $p_n(e, e)\sim CR^{-n}n^{-d/2}$, where $p_n(e, e)$ is the probability of returning to the origin at time $n$, $R$ is the inverse of the spectral radius of the random walk and $d$ is the minimal rank of a parabolic subgroup along which the random walk is spectrally degenerate.
-This concludes the classification all possible behaviour for $p_n(e, e)$ on such groups.